-If you have done everything correctly and followed the instructions carefully, at this point you should see
+If you have done everything correctly and followed the instructions carefully, at this point you should see a circle or pattern projected at what is essentially the maximum power that it will ever be in the audience.

 Next, using the brightness level setting in the software, increase it a one percent past the level determined above.
 For example, if the maximum safe power was determined to be 27% brightness, you should increase the brightness level setting to around 28%.
 This should output a power level a bit higher than the maximum determined in the step above.